Sociology (2018 - 2020)

 The Department of Sociology offers advanced seminars each semester.
 Recent seminar topics have included American families in transition; gender, politics, and law; the welfare state; the sociology of childhood; human nature and social institutions; and explaining September 11th.
 Please consult the department for a current listing..

 SOC-UA 940, 941 Required for all majors not taking the Senior Honors Research Seminar.
 Prerequisite: Research Methods (SOC-UA 301).
 Offered every semester.
 4 points.

 A one-semester seminar to develop an independent research project, conduct original research, and prepare a research paper summarizing the results.

 Senior Honors Research Seminar

 SOC-UA 950, 951 Required for all honors students.
 Offered in fall and spring respectively.
 4 points per term.

-Assists students in researching, designing, and completing senior thesis projects.
+Year-long seminar that provides support for honors students in researching, designing, and completing substantial thesis projects.

 Topics in Sociology

 SOC-UA 970, 971 Offered every year.
 4 points per term.